 So, what to consider:

 How visible are your current processes?
-Is a great UX a key factor?

 What is your business culture?
 Can you move business administration processes to the employee and managers?
 Many systems anticipate self-service processes to drive efficiencies